zilliztech/zdoc_cn/docs/tutorials/collection/search-query-get/hybrid-search.md

     "data": query_filmVector, # Query vector
     "anns_field": "filmVector", # Vector field name
     "param": {
-        "metric_type": "L2", # This parameter value must be identical to the one used in the collection schema "params": {"nprobe": 10}
+        "metric_type": "L2" # This parameter value must be identical to the one used in the collection schema },
-    },
     "limit": 2 # Number of search results to return in this AnnSearchRequest }